jviotti/jsonbinpack-poc/README.md

 - [ ] Implement support for the `anyOf` JSON keyword
 - [ ] Implement support for inline binary blobs defined with the `contentEncoding` JSON Schema keyword

+Don't hesitate in getting in touch if you require guidance on contributing to the project.

 License
 -------